Lord-Gusarov/monty/README.md

     * it finds an error in the file
     * an error occured
 * If the program can't malloc anymore, it will print the error message `Error: malloc failed`, followed by a new line, and exit with status `EXIT_FAILURE`.

+## Other

+* The folder **bytecodes** contains different monty byte code files that serve for testing purposes.

+* *gcc_monty* is a script that will compile the program with the above mentioned specifications.

+* *leaks_check* is a script to be used with the monty byte code file to check for any memory leaks after the execution of the program.